 - When payment is due; and

-- How the agreement may be terminated.
+- How the agreement may be ended.

 Invoice Terms and Conditions

-- An itemized list of the products or services
+- An itemized list of the products or services;

-- The price and delivery terms
+- The price and delivery terms; and

-- The terms and conditions of the sale
+- The terms and conditions of the sale.

-- Terms of payment
+- Terms of payment;

-- Who will bear the risk of loss during delivery
+- Who will bear the risk of loss during delivery;

-- Whether any warranties are waived
+- Whether you waive any warranties;

-Hiring A Contract Lawyer in Florida
+Hiring an Orlando Contract Lawyer

-To learn more or to consult with a qualified and committed contract lawyer, please call us at 407-815-3110.
+To learn more or to consult with a qualified and committed Orlando contract lawyer, please call us at 407-815-3110.
 We serve you with offices in Florida in Orlando, Miami, Tampa, and Fort Lauderdale.